Hanoch Milwidsky and Olesya: Investigation of Blackmail Claims, Blocked Testimony, and Political Cover

 Bnei Baruch Investigation · Entry point · Part 3 of 4

-In 2021, Hanoch Milwidsky filed a lawsuit over the distribution of an intimate image and withdrew it when an expert examination of the file and witness testimony became a prospect.
-TheMarker later examined that procedural knot separately: the question of the photograph already existed in 2021, long before the parliamentary blackmail claim.
+In 2021, Hanoch Milwidsky filed a lawsuit over the distribution of an intimate image.
+He withdrew it after the prospect arose of examining the file and hearing witness testimony.
+TheMarker later reported on that procedural history separately: the photograph was already at issue in 2021, long before the parliamentary blackmail claim.

-The photograph and the parliamentary rhetoric frame the more consequential sequence: Olesya’s story, the pre-court briefing, disputed affidavits, the witness who was not called, and the LAHAV 433 investigation.
+This article follows the sequence: Olesya’s account and the pre-court briefing, through the disputed affidavits, the witness who was not called, and the LAHAV 433 investigation.

-In this article: Olesya’s briefing and the amounts · the blackmail version and the photograph · the witness who was not called · LAHAV 433 and blocked testimony
+In this article: Olesya’s briefing and the amounts · Olesya’s signed statement · the blackmail version and the photograph · the witness who was not called · LAHAV 433 and blocked testimony

 Milwidsky and Bnei Baruch

-Milwidsky’s version comes from inside the case rather than from a detached parliamentary observer.
+Milwidsky spoke from inside the case, not as a detached parliamentary observer.
 He was legal counsel to Bnei Baruch, the movement covered by TheMarker, The Seventh Eye, and Galei Tzahal.
-That status is central here: Olesya’s earlier testimony, affidavits, and later statements all became procedural material.
+Olesya’s earlier testimony, affidavits, later statements — all of it became part of the proceedings.

 For many years, Milwidsky served as the organization’s legal counsel; publications connected him to legal pressure on critics of the movement and to public defense of its leadership.
-As The Seventh Eye wrote, his municipal path through “Beyachad,” the 2022 Likud primaries, and his later parliamentary career formed part of the advancement of Kabbalah La'Am people into politics.
-His blackmail version therefore comes from inside the movement’s defense network.
+The Seventh Eye traced his political career from the municipal “Beyachad” list through the 2022 Likud primaries to the Knesset, describing it as part of Kabbalah La'Am members’ entry into politics.
+His blackmail account therefore also came from a longtime legal representative of the movement.

 Early Background and the Logic of Defense

-Earlier, in 2014, Milwidsky was already near a public allegation: an Israeli woman identified as “K.” told Omri Maniv about an attempted sexual assault; he denied everything.
-News 12 / Mako listed checking points: K.'s polygraph, confirmation from her then-flatmate that she immediately told her about it, and Milwidsky’s own polygraph in support of his denial.
-That episode remains background here: before Olesya’s story, public disputes already existed around his conduct with women.
+In 2014, before the dispute involving Olesya, an Israeli woman identified as “K.” told Omri Maniv about an attempted sexual assault; Milwidsky denied the allegation.
+News 12 / Mako cited K.'s polygraph, confirmation from her then-flatmate that she immediately told her about the incident, and Milwidsky’s own polygraph in support of his denial.
+The episode is background to the later public dispute involving Olesya.

 Milwidsky’s broader legal and political role is covered in the separate profile of his work for Bnei Baruch.
-Olesya’s line follows a different sequence: testimony, affidavits, the photograph, the blackmail version, and the later questioning at LAHAV 433.
+This article follows Olesya’s testimony, the affidavits, the photograph, the blackmail claim, and the later questioning at LAHAV 433.

 In a News 12 investigation, victim “A” (Olesya) later said directly that Milwidsky instructed her before the court hearing on how to deny sexual relations with Laitman.
 Her version was later recounted in court materials and by The Seventh Eye.
 In the same defamation lawsuit and in later publications, it was recorded that attorney Tzvi Gelman and Dr. Eli Vinokur, who translated the instructions into Russian, were present at that briefing meeting according to Rafaeli’s affidavit.
 The same court account says Olesya cried during the briefing, feeling that she was being forced to lie about a rape she attributed to Laitman.
 According to Rafaeli, the organization had to pay Olesya $20,000 for the false version of events in court; Bnei Baruch, Milwidsky, and Gelman denied those claims.